Navigating Wonders and Emotions in New Zealand- Sagnik’s Thrillophilia Trip Review

 The bygone reality

-A new present-
+A new present

 “Zindagi, kaisi yeh paheli hai, kabhi yeh hasaye, kabhi yeh rulaye”

-The sunset reminded me of him.
+The sunset reminded him of his father.

 A fresh start